Zenovations/knockout-sync/README.md

 ##### fields.type

-{String='string'} The type of field, one of: string, int, float, email, date, time
+{String='string'} The type of field, one of: string, int, float, email, date

+Dates can be UTC or local.
+When they are sent to the store, it will automagically convert them to the preferred format for whatever protocol it will communicate them to the server.
+ISO 8601 dates are usually preferable for ensuring concise communication of the date/time.

+Emails are strings which must be in the format `address@domain.tld` or '"First Last" <address@domain.tld>'.

+For int and float, invalid values will be the responsibility of the store to convert as needed.

 ##### fields.default